Timeline of crimes involving the Order of Nine Angles: 2025

 A Wisconsin teen is alleged to have killed his father and mother on February 11, 2025, and planned to assassinate Donald Trump to "save the white race" and start a revolution.
 He was in possession of firearms, explosives and a drone and is charged with the murders.
 The teen was also in possession of ONA material and identified himself as a member of ONA.

-In late April 2025, 764 leader known as "Trippy" was arrested in North Carolina for child exploitation and production of child porn.
-If convicted he could be sentenced to life in prison.
-On 30 April 2025, a Greek-American man was arrested in Thessaloniki following a notice by Interpol on the behalf of US authorities.
-He is wanted to stand trial in the United States for alleged crimes against children committed in connection to 764.
-Extradition proceedings are underway.

-In the United Kingdom, CVLT member Richard Ehiemere was convicted of fraud and possession of child porn and will be sentenced in May, 2025.
-Ehimere possessed stolen personal information of hundreds of people which was used to extort and defraud people.

-On May 4, 2025, the Brazilian police arrested a 764 aligned group that planned to attack a Lady Gaga concert in Rio de Janeiro, using explosives and molotov cocktails.
-The group's leader was in possession of illegal firearms and child porn.
-Another member was additionally charged for livestreaming setting a homeless man on fire with a Molotov cocktail.
-Authorities also arrested and charged a third person with terrorism, who they accused of planning to perform a Satanic human sacrifice of a child or baby during the concert.

-On June 18, 2025, after an FBI notice, German authorities announced the arrest of a 20-year-old German-Iranian man in Hamburg, who was described as a leading figure in 764, who acted under the online name "White Tiger".
-He is accused of murder and multiple cases of attempted murder.

 An army combat veteran Kyle Christopher Benton was sentenced on July 18, 2025, to prison for two years and three months for possessing fully automatic machine guns and short barrel guns.
-Benton was a member of the Order of Nine Angles and attended "hate rallies" in Oregon, Washington and Idaho.
+Benton was affiliated with Order of Nine Angles and attended "hate rallies" in Oregon, Washington and Idaho.
 He also trained his fellow neo-Nazis in combat tactics and offered firearms workshops.
 He espoused accelerationism and praised the 2022 Buffalo shooting saying "Another glorious entry into the annals of Aryan Terror!"
 Benton had served as an infantryman in Afghanistan and Africa but was separated from the army for death threats.

-In late July 2025, Logan Anthony Seitz was arrested for stabbing a woman 20 times in Minnesota.
-Seitz was a member of 764 under the alias "Corrupt" and told the police that he had the urge to kill since he was a child.
+On December 10, 2025, the New Zealand government banned ONA as a terrorist organization.
+Russian news website rbc.ru reported that ONA material had been banned by the order of St. Petersburg court for the ritual murders committed by members in Karelia.

+2026

+A teen in Florida was arrested in January 2026 and has been charged with "30 child pornography charges and counts of unlawfully using a communication device, attempted arson, and threatening a mass shooting or act of terrorism", allegedly inspired by O9A.
+He allegedly attempted arson of a church and plotted a mass shooting of Christians.
+The teen was deeply immersed in O9A ideology and used the symbol of the Tempel ov Blood made of bullets as his profile picture.